turtl/www/views/pages/security.md

 # Turtl security overview

-Note that while Turtl employs standard encryption practices (AES, RSA), we do not believe this provides "security" (yet).
+Note that while Turtl employs standard encryption practices (AES 256, RSA 3072), we do not believe this provides "security" (yet).
 Turtl is very, very new and needs to be vetted by the community before being called secure.

 Turtl was built on the principal that everything that can be encrypted should be.
 All encryption is centralized through one class, providing both a central